Aniruddha: The Great War and Marriage to Usha

-According to the Srimad Bhagavatam, a daitya princess named Usha, a daughter of Banasura (also referred to as Bana), fell in love with Aniruddha after seeing him in her dream and making love to him.
+According to the Srimad Bhagavatam, a daitya princess named Usha, a daughter of Banasura (also referred to as Bana), fell in love with Aniruddha after seeing him in her dream and having sex with him.

 Banasura, ruling his kingdom from the city of Sonitapura, was the son of Bali and the great grandson of Prahlada.
 Banasura was a great devotee of Shiva and as a result of a boon granted to him from the deity, had gained 1000 arms.
 Intoxicated by his prowess, he observed to Shiva that he was the latter's equal, and that he had attempted to fight elephants, but the creatures had grown terrified of him.
 Shiva, enraged by his words, spoke thus: 'Your flag will be broken, oh fool, when your pride is vanquished in a battle you have with someone like me.'

 As per the artistic description of Usha's dream, Chitralekha (In Sanskrit, artist), her friend, drew pictures of many Vrishnis using her special abilities.
 Usha recognised Aniruddha's picture among all of them.
 Chitralekha, with her yogic powers and Anima Siddhi, shrunk Aniruddha to the size of a doll and brought him to Usha's palace.
 She worshipped him and furnished him with priceless garments, garlands, fragrances, lamps, and with beverages, dishes, and words.
 Breaking her vow of chastity with him, she kept him hidden in her maiden quarters, and the lovers lost track of the days.
 Catching wind of his daughter's activities, Banasura rushed to her chambers to find her playing dice with doll sized Aniruddha.
 Even as the prince fended off the guards, Banasura subdued him with the mystical ropes of Varuna due to Aniruddha's shrunken state.
 Usha was overwhelmed with sorrow due to this incident.
 Aniruddha was held captive by Banasura for a month, until Narada informed the Yadus in Dvaraka, who were searching for Aniruddha.